 What are the advantages of Squarespace?

-• Possibility to send satisfaction surveys to your customers and post reviews to reinforce social proof.
+- Option of sending satisfaction surveys to your customers and sharing customer reviews to reinforce social proof.

 How much does Squarespace cost?

-Squarespace’s ecommerce functionality is available with a Business license ($18/month).
-However, only the “Advanced Commerce” license gives access to the most advanced options, such as the recovery of abandoned carts, or the sale of subscriptions.
+Squarespace’s e-commerce functionality is available with a Basic Commerce license ($28/month).
+However, only the “Advanced Commerce” license ($52/month) gives access to the most advanced options, such as abandoned cart recovery or the sale of subscriptions.

-Same notes as for Wix or Shopify: Squarespace is mostly dedicated to novices who don’t want to be bothered with the technical aspects and maintenance of their site.
+Same comments as Wix or Shopify: Squarespace is mostly dedicated to novices who don’t want to be bothered with the technical aspects and maintenance of their site.

 If you already use this solution for your website and it suits you, go for it.